• Skip to primary navigation

 Introducing an innovative wireless FM transmitter circuit which is basically a small RF transmitter that is carefully built around a single transistor.

-This circuit functions similarly to a Colpitts oscillator incorporating a tank circuit that is essential for producing the necessary oscillations.
+This circuit functions similarly to a Colpitts oscillator including a tank circuit that is essential for producing the necessary oscillations.

 The position and values given to the inductor, C1, C2 and C3 components are closely related to the frequency output.

-A tiny antenna in the form of a 3 inch wire is connected exactly at the desired location to improve responsiveness and ensure the generation of distortion free transmissions.
+A tiny antenna in the form of a 3 inch wire is connected exactly at the desired location to improve reaction and ensure the generation of distortion free transmissions.

 Formulas: